CS601-F18/side-project-hiepbui11395/README.md

 [x] View account detail
 [x] Add game with time
 [x] View list of game and number of user
+[x] View gamer who play a specific game
+[] Sort list of user by number of following
 [] Make table list of games searchable
-[] View list of genre
+[] Can redirect to gamer detail page from list of user
-[] View game base on genre
-[] View the gamer who play that game

 ### Part 6 - Connecting people
 Two USER(GAMER) can connect with each other after they login and go to the other profile.
 [x] View list of gamer
 [] Make list of gamer searchable
-[] Sort list of gamer base on the game current gamer play [x] Add friend/Following
+[] Sort list of gamer base on the game current gamer play
+[x] Add friend/Following
-[] View Friend/Following list
+[x] View Friend/Following list

 ### Part 7 - Commenting/Chatting
 Two USER(GAMER) can communicate with each other after they login and go to the other profile.